International Programmes 2024/2025

 Every year, around 6,000 young people decide to embark on their studies at Humboldt-Universität in the heart of Berlin.
 There is hardly any other place where students can choose from the same variety of degree courses.
 Among these degree courses are several international Master's programmes featuring lectures and seminars held in English.

+As a first-rate university, international exchange for both research and study programmes is a matter of course.
+Humboldt-Universität boasts academic partnerships with more than 400 Erasmus partners in Europe and with over 150 university partners worldwide.
 Every year, about 800 academics from abroad spend time at Berlin's oldest university.
 Additionally, researchers from Humboldt-Universität are welcomed at various international universities, where they conduct projects or field studies and teach as guest lecturers.
 Humboldt-Universität helps students prepare to study abroad, providing consultation to international students and academics regarding all questions relating to their stay in Berlin.
 Through the creation of international networks, Humboldt-Universität plays an active role in furthering intercultural research and teaching.

 University location